ColourboxDevelopment/ColourboxDevelopment.github.io/folder.md

 | ------------- |-------------
 | READ    | User can see the folder.
 | ADMIN    | User can change the folder.
-| WRITE    | Limit the list to folders with the parent ID specified.
-[Is this correct?]
+| WRITE    | User can upload to the folder.
 | PERMANENT    | The folder is permanent (it cannot be altered or deleted).
 | TRASH    | 	The folder is the user’s trashcan (implies it is PERMANENT).
 | PUBLIC | 	The folder is a Public Media Gallery folder (implies it is PERMANENT).